Graduate Student Fellowship for Research on Topics Related to Women and/or Gender Issues

 The Luann Dummer Center for Women is pleased to offer a graduate fellowship to a student who will conduct research on topics related to women and/or gender issues.
 This award has been offered since the 1999-2000 academic year.

-Full-time and part-time students in all graduate programs are invited to apply for the 2015-2016 academic year.
+Full-time and part-time students in all graduate programs are invited to apply for the 2019-2020 academic year.
 Students must be enrolled at UST during most or all of this time period.
-Application deadline: Friday, March 12, 2015.
+Application deadline: 4:30 pm on Friday, March 15, 2019.

 This research may be conducted as part of a course, a thesis or a dissertation, or it may be conducted as a credit or non-credit independent study.
 Whatever the format, the student must have a faculty sponsor to guide the project and support the application.
 The research fellow agrees to credit the Luann Dummer Center for Women as co-sponsor and funder in all research outcomes.
-The fellow also agrees to submit a formal research report and to present their work at a Feminist Friday in the Luann Dummer Center for Women during spring semester 2016.
+The fellow also agrees to submit a formal research report and to present their work at an appropriate venue (such as Grant Recipients Reception) in the Luann Dummer Center for Women during spring semester 2020.
 A $4,000 stipend will be awarded to the student to support work on the project, and a $1,500 stipend will be provided to the faculty sponsor.

 In reviewing applications, the LDCW Advisory Board members will pay special attention to:

 - the degree to which the project is centered on the significance of gender in its focus on girls and/or women

 - the familiarity with and use of methodologies related to that task

 - the clarity of the research objectives and the process for conducting research

 - the overall academic strength of the applicant and the likelihood of successfully completing the project

 - the reasonableness of the timeline (including IRB approval where applicable)